 ~/Desktop as an icon on the desktop.

-By default, this option is selected as its box is black.
-De-select this
+By default, this option is selected.
+Click this option then

-option and click Save Changes to remove the icons for the
+Save to remove the icons for the contents of

-on the desktop for displaying icons, use the Desktop Icons View
+desktop for displaying icons, use the Desktop Icons View plugin.

-Once all the desired plugins have been added, click Save in the upper right section.
-The menu will automatically save and implement any changes to the desktop plugins.
+Once all desired plugins are added, click Save in the upper right section.
+The menu automatically implements any changes to the desktop plugins.

 There are numerous plugins in the desktop category, listed in alphabetical order.